infrastructor/infrastructor/README.md

 It is also designed to be easy to learn and provides rich programming functionality and extensibility.
 Thank you for your interest in Infrastructor!

 ### Installation
-At first make sure Java 1.8 is present or your machine.
+At first make sure Java 1.8 is present on your machine.
 Then Infrastructor can be installed using [SDKMAN](https://sdkman.io):
 ```
 sdk install infrastructor
 ```